haggen/ko.app/README.md

 ## API:

-Note that `app` here will mean `this` inside application main function.
+Note that `app` here will mean `this` inside your application's constructor.
 See the example above.

 ### `app.before(pattern, filter)`:

-Register a filter to act before the routes that match the `pattern`.
-The `filter` is a function that may return `false` to prevent the current route of being processed, or redirect the user to another route.
+Register a filter that will be executed before routes that match the `pattern`.
+The `filter` is a function that may return `false` to prevent the current route form being processed, define new observables in the `context` or redirect the user to another location.

-The filter function also receives the `context`.
-The `pattern` may be a string which will be compared to the route or a regex to match some or all the routes.
+The `pattern` may be a string or a regular expression.
+The `filter` receives one argument: the `context`.

 ### `app.map(route, action)`:

-Register a new `action` to be called when `route` matches the current hash location.
-The action receives the context as first and only argument.
-The context is the view-model being applied to the template set by `render`.
+Register a new `action` that will be executed when `route` matches the current location.

+The `route` must be a string starting with `#/`.
+The `action` receives the `context` as first and only argument.

 ### `app.render(template)`:

-...
+Define which template will be loaded and rendered.
+Currently, all templates must be in a `templates/` directory and use `.html` extension, but soon it will be customizable.

+The templates are the views for your application.
+Each route may load one template.
+But inside the templates you're free to use all the features of Knockout, like rendering another templates.

+The template rendered is bound to the `context`.

 ### `app.redirect(location)`:

-...
+Redirect the user to another location.

 ### `app.root(route)`:

-...
+Define a root route to redirect the user when the hash is empty.

 ### `app.run()`:

-...
+Initialize your application.

 ## Wishlist: